 storkctl activate migration -n zookeeper

-Run the following command to migrate all namespaces:
+Run the following command to scale up all namespaces:

 storkctl activate migration --all-namespaces